 Understanding these requirements up front helps you plan your project and avoid fines or disputes.

-What Typically Needs Strata Approval
+What Apartment Renovations Typically Need Strata Approval?

 While each building’s by-laws will differ, the following works almost always require formal approval because they affect common property or the building structure: